ecsworkshop2018/expertalk-2018-ecs-workshop/README.md

 ```
 Details:

-FIRST_NAME - make sure this is unique, prefer to put the AWS username for this.
+FIRST_NAME - make sure this is unique, prefer to put the AWS username for this. <br />
-JENKINS_USER_NAME - Choose a name of your Jenkins admin (every participant will have his own Jenkins).
+JENKINS_USER_NAME - Choose a name of your Jenkins admin (every participant will have his own Jenkins). <br />
-JENKINS_PASSWORD - Choose a password for your Jenkins admin user.
+JENKINS_PASSWORD - Choose a password for your Jenkins admin user.  <br />
-GITHUB_USER_NAME - Put in your github user name (git information is used to configure git during workshop)
+GITHUB_USER_NAME - Put in your github user name (git information is used to configure git during workshop) <br />
-GITHUB_USER_EMAIL - Put in your github email.
+GITHUB_USER_EMAIL - Put in your github email. <br />
-GITHUB_ACCESS_TOKEN - Put in the personal access token we created earlier.
+GITHUB_ACCESS_TOKEN - Put in the personal access token we created earlier. <br />
-SEED_JOB_REPO_URL - Put in the https github url of the seed job (the one we forked earlier).
+SEED_JOB_REPO_URL - Put in the https github url of the seed job (the one we forked earlier). <br />

 ### Build Development box (VM) which are going to use during workshop